-Snow, Rubbish Removal & Recycling: During the operating season approved by PPA and Parks, the Concessionaire will be responsible for, at its sole cost and expense, clean-up and removal of snow, waste, garbage, refuse, rubbish and litter from the Permitted Premises.
+Snow, Rubbish Removal & Recycling: During the operating season approved by PPA and Parks, the Concessionaire will be responsible for, at its sole cost and expense, clean-up and removal of snow, waste, garbage, refuse, rubbish and litter from the vending location.
 The Concessionaire will be required to comply with all City, State, and Federal regulations regarding recycling.
 In addition, the Concessionaire will be required to demonstrate to PPA's satisfaction that they will keep and maintain the concession site in excellent condition throughout the Sublicense term.

 Signage and Advertising: The Concessionaire will be prohibited from displaying, placing or permitting the display or placement of advertisements without the prior written approval of PPA and Parks.
 The display or placement of tobacco, electronic cigarette, or non-tobacco smoking product advertising shall not be permitted.
-The display or placement of advertising of alcoholic beverages shall not be permitted but the Picnic House Concessionaire may display signage approved by Parks and PPA setting forth its offerings of alcoholic beverages.
 Any and all signage is subject to Parks & PPA's prior written approval.
 The design and placement of all signage, including signage which includes Concessionaire's name, trade name(s) and/or logos, is subject to Parks & PPA's prior written approval.
 Any prohibited material displayed or placed shall be immediately removed by the Concessionaire upon notice from PPA or Parks at Concessionaire's sole cost and expense.